RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/explore-openshift.md

 In the new Web Console tab that you've opened up you should be presented with the OpenShift login screen, enter the following credentials:

 - Username: *kubeadmin*
-- Password: (the password you previously copied)
+- Password: %cnvlab-kubeadmin-password% (the password you previously copied)

 The first time you access the web console, you will most likely be in the *Administrator* perspective.
 At the top of the left navigation menu, you can toggle between the Administrator perspective and the Developer perspective.